bethgelab/game-of-noise/README.md

 Examples of adversarial noise found by the noise generator during adversarial noise training are displayed below.

-A: Examples of learned probability densities over the grayscale version of the noise during ANT1x1 where each density corresponds to one local minimum; B: Example images with sampled uncorrelated adversarial noise; C:Example patches of locally correlated noise with a size of 28x28 pixels learned during ANT3x3; D: Example images with sampled correlated adversarial noise.
+A: Examples of learned probability densities over the grayscale version of the noise during ANT1x1 where each density corresponds to one local minimum; B: Example images with sampled uncorrelated adversarial noise; C: Example patches of locally correlated noise with a size of 28x28 pixels learned during ANT3x3; D: Example images with sampled correlated adversarial noise.

 ![Example Figure](./Figures/Examples_of_Adversarial_Noise.png)